 Last but certainly not least, tell your doctor.
 They may suggest biofeedback and pelvic floor stimulation therapy.

 And if you need some back up support, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.

 By Jessica Thomas, MPH